simonberner/gilded-rose-refactoring-kata-python/README.md

 ### Writing Tests

-- Test Desiderata is a fundamental collection of valuable properties, which help us to optimize the value of automated tests.
+- Test Desiderata is a fundamental collection of properties, which help us to optimize the value of automated tests.
 - [Programmer tests are an oracle providing feedback coding-decision-by-coding-decision.](https://medium.com/@kentbeck_7670/programmer-test-principles-d01c064d7934)
 - If the code is not composable, its best to give up on writing normal Unit Tests with the composable Test Desiderata in mind.
 Instead use Approval Test with combination approval.
 You will get a lot of coverage with very little Test code.
+- With large sets of approval tests which have a lot of combination, we might run in to speed problems where a test can have a runtime of several minutes.
 - When writing composable Tests, we can test one aspect (of the underlying code) at a time and don't need to write a test for every single combination.